stablecog/sc-mp-to-ph/README.md

-# SC Mixpanel to Posthog Data Migrator
+# SC Mixpanel to PostHog Data Migrator

-A tool for easily migrating data from [Mixpanel](https://mixpanel.com/) to [Posthog](https://posthog.com) (self-hosted or cloud)
+A tool for easily migrating data from [Mixpanel](https://mixpanel.com/) to [PostHog](https://posthog.com) (self-hosted or cloud)

 ## Disclaimer

 This is **NOT an official tool**.
-We are not affiliated with Posthog or Mixpanel
+We are not affiliated with PostHog or Mixpanel

-However, if you are looking to migrate from Mixpanel to Posthog like we were - we hope you find this tool useful.
+However, if you are looking to migrate from Mixpanel to PostHog like we were - we hope you find this tool useful.

 ## Setup